dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 ```
 With above PVC we are requesting 10 GiB of non-shared storage.
 Instead of *ReadWriteOnce* you could also have specified *ReadWriteOnly* (for read-only) and *ReadWriteMany* (for shared storage).

-&#x3009;Submit the PVC to the system like so:
+&#8680; Submit the PVC to the system like so:

     oc create -f cns-pvc.yml

-&#x3009;Look at the requests state with the following command:
+&#8680; Look at the requests state with the following command:

     oc get pvc